andy-stewart-design/shdr/README.md

 },
 ```

-### updateUniform
+### GlslRenderer.updateUniform

-Used to update any uniforms that were [declared during initialization](https://github.com/andy-stewart-design/shdr?tab=readme-ov-file#custom-uniforms).
+Used to update any uniforms that were [declared during initialization](https://github.com/andy-stewart-design/shdr?tab=readme-ov-file#adding-custom-uniforms).
 Shdr is designed to work well with popular gui libraries like lil-gui and leva, so you can use the same uniform object that you pass into your Shdr class to create your gui controls.

 The `updateUniform` method requires two arguments: a string indicating the name of the uniform you want to update (which should match the key in your uniform object) and the updated value (which must match the initial value of the uniform.)